fuzehq/documentation/pages/walkthroughs/payments.md

 - `clientIdentifier` (string, required): The unique identifier for the customer.
 Example: `sherlockholmes`.
 - `symbol` (string, required): The cryptocurrency and fiat currency pair.
 Example: `USDC_USD`.
 - `chain` (string, required): The blockchain on which the wallet will be created.
-Example: `ETHEREUM`.
+Example: `POLYGON`.

 **Sample Request**